newrelic/newrelic-gradle-compatibility-doc-plugin/THIRD_PARTY_NOTICES.md

 # Third Party Notices

-The opensource-website uses source code from third party libraries which carry their own copyright notices and license terms.
+This project uses source code from third party libraries which carry their own copyright notices and license terms.
 These notices are provided below.